Guide to Work, Study, Travel and Living Abroad

 The Victoria and Albert waterfront at Cape Town, with Table Mountain in the background. ©Tanya Linnegar Photography.

 South Africa’s population is a unique mix of Africa, Europe, and Asia.
-I can think of no other nations with 11 official languages!
+I can think of no other nations with 11 official languages and 35 indigenous language!
 Out the total South African population of approximately 57 million, 44 million are black South Africans, 4.6 million are of mixed race, and 1.3 million are of Indian or Asian descent.

 The white population is 4.8 million (8% of the total population.) and descends mainly from Dutch, German, French, and British colonial immigrants who came to settle in the country between the 17th and 19th centuries.
 The black South African population is comprised of the Nguni people (Zulu, Xhosa, Ndebele and Swazi), the Sotho-Tswana, the Tsonga, and the Venda tribes.